 Devon LNP’s vision is to ensure Devon’s world-class coast and marine environment is used wisely and provides a sustainable living for local fishing communities, a home for an impressive variety of wildlife and an attraction to millions of visitors and residents.

-- Working Group: Dr Steven Guilbert, Devon Maritime Forum
+- Working Group: Stephanie Harper-Chung, Devon Maritime Forum

-- This priority is being led by the coordinator for the Devon Maritime Forum who is currently (summer 2021) identifying priorities in the Action Plan to take forwards with partners.
+- This priority was led by the coordinator for the Devon Maritime Forum who (summer 2021) identified priorities in the Action Plan to take forwards with partners.

 - In 2015 the Sustainable Seas Working Group produced a Devon Sustainable Seas Action Plan